pwright/skupper-example-message-broker/README.md

 # Accessing a message broker using Skupper

-Use [Skupper](https://skupper.io/) to consume from a job queue in a private datacenter and process jobs in the public cloud
+Use public cloud resources to process data from a private message broker

 * [Overview](#overview)
 * [Prerequisites](#prerequisites)